yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_02.md

  2. Select the `Add rule` button to add a new branch protection rule for the `main` branch.
 Be sure to specify `main` in the branch name pattern field.
 Enable the following options and choose the `Create` button to create the branch protection rules:

-   - Require pull request reviews before merging
+   - Require to pull request reviews before merging
    - Require status checks to pass before merging
    - Require branches to be up to date before merging